elyse502/The-Maze-Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support🎉
-If you like how I present and document my work do me a favor of giving a Star ✨ to my [Repos](https://github.com/elyse502?tab=repositories) |&&| a [Follow](https://github.com/elyse502) 👥

 # Acknowledgements 🙏
 All work contained in this project was completed as part of the curriculum for _Alx-Africa_. _Alx-Africa_ is a remote-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit this [link](https://www.alxafrica.com/).
+* **ALX staff**: For the help, advice, and resources throughout the project and curriculum.
+* **Cohort 13 and all ALX students**: For friendship, support, and insights over the last year.
+* **YOU**: For reading this documentation and testing out The Game.
+I hope you enjoyed the ride!

+## Support🎉
+If you like how I present and document my work do me a favor of giving a Star ✨ to my [Repos](https://github.com/elyse502?tab=repositories) |&&| a [Follow](https://github.com/elyse502) 👥

 <p align="center">
 <h2 align="center"><img align="center" src="https://github.com/elyse502/AirBnB_clone/assets/125453474/ab3c1e01-2b98-47ae-96b7-37c07c85a2f1" alt="footer" width="150"  height="150"/></h2>